Govt extends Rs 50 lakh insurance scheme for healthcare providers till Sep

 While announcing the scheme, the Finance Minister had said, safai karamcharis, ward-boys, nurses, ASHA workers, paramedics, technicians, doctors and specialists and other health workers would be covered by the special insurance scheme.
 "Any health professional, who while treating COVID-19 patients, meet with some accident, then he/she would be compensated with an amount of Rs 50 lakh under the scheme," she had said.

-All government health centres, wellness centres and hospitals of the Centre, as well as states, would be covered under this scheme, she had said.
+All government health centres, wellness centres and hospitals of the Centre as well as states would be covered under this scheme, she had said.
+However, the Ministry of Health and Family Welfare later in an FAQ clarified that private hospital staff treating COVID-19 patients will also be covered.

+"Private persons those who are engaged by both public & private health care institutions/organisation through an agency and were deployed or drafted for care and may have come in direct contact of the COVID-19 patient (with the proof that the service of the agencies were engaged by the institution/organisation)," the FAQ said..